CutieCity/guide/docs/the-fediverse/migrating-servers.md

     **Note:** The values you put in won't be saved or sent anywhere outside this page.
-They'll only be accessed by some very basic [client-side JavaScript code] in order to customize the generic instructions and links below.
+They'll only be accessed by some very basic [client-side JavaScript code] in order to customize the instructions and links below.

 [fedi.garden]: https://fedi.garden
 [cutie.city]: https://cutie.city/about